Henry I of England: Planning the succession, 1125–1134

 Henry and Adeliza did not conceive any children, generating prurient speculation as to the possible explanation, and the future of the dynasty appeared at risk.
 Henry may have begun to look among his nephews for a possible heir.
-He may have considered Stephen of Blois as a possible option and, perhaps in preparation for this, he arranged a beneficial marriage for Stephen to a wealthy heiress, Matilda.
+He may have considered Stephen of Blois as a possible option and, perhaps in preparation for this, he arranged a beneficial marriage for Stephen to the wealthy heiress Matilda of Boulogne.
 Theobald of Blois, his close ally, may have also felt that he was in favour with Henry.
-William Clito, who was King Louis's preferred choice, remained opposed to Henry and was therefore unsuitable.
+William Clito, who was Louis VI's preferred choice, remained opposed to Henry and was therefore unsuitable.
 Henry may have also considered his own illegitimate son, Robert of Gloucester, as a possible candidate, but English tradition and custom would have looked unfavourably on this.

-Henry's plans shifted when the Empress Matilda's husband, the Emperor Henry, died in 1125.
-The King recalled his daughter to England the next year and declared that, should he die without a male heir, she was to be his rightful successor.
+Henry's plans shifted when his son-in-law, Holy Roman Emperor Henry V, died in 1125.
+The King recalled his widowed daughter, Empress Matilda, to England the next year and declared that, should he die without a male heir, she was to be his rightful successor.
 The Anglo-Norman barons were gathered together at Westminster at Christmas 1126, where they swore to recognise Matilda and any future legitimate heir she might have.
 Putting forward a woman as a potential heir in this way was unusual: opposition to Matilda continued to exist within the English court, and Louis was vehemently opposed to her candidacy.